flixlix/homekit-button/README.md

 The `open-dialog` action is a special action, exclusive to this card.
 It allows you to open a dialog with a custom card inside of it.
 This can be used to show a more detailed view of the entity, or to show a different card when tapping the button.

 When using this action, the `card` option is required.
 The Header of the Dialog uses the optional `title` option, and will default to the `name` of the entity.

+Note that this option is only available when using the YAML configuration.

 ### Secondary Configuration